 - Cash Value Accumulation: The cash value grows over time on a tax-deferred basis, offering a potential source of savings.

-- Financial Flexibility: The cash value can be accessed through policy loans or withdrawals, providing funds for emergencies, education, or retirement.
+- Financial Flexibility: The cash value can be accessed through policy Loans or withdrawals, providing funds for emergencies, education, or retirement.

-- Tax Advantages: The cash value grows tax-deferred, and policy loans are generally not taxable.
+- Tax Advantages: The cash value grows tax-deferred, and policy Loans are generally not taxable.

 - Estate Planning: Can be used as part of an estate planning strategy to provide liquidity or transfer wealth to future generations.

-Drawbacks of Life Insurance with Cash Value
+Drawbacks of Cash Value life insurance

 - Higher Premiums: Generally more expensive than term life insurance due to the cash value component.